cameliafarkas/School/README.md

-# HTML
+# Web Design
-Aici exista toate sursele pentru site (cod HTML + CSS) + Screenshot-uri ale utilizarii bazei de date Oracle
+This branch contains the source code of the site (HTML + CSS), alongsie Screenshots from Oracle and MYSQL